JLBLine/WODEN/docs/sphinx/testing/cmake_testing/fundamental_coords.rst

 The tests ensure that the inputs yield the outputs as expected, and in the process check that the execution of the kernel yields the correct number of outputs.
-The tests require that the *n* coords be within an absolute tolerance of 2e-7 to pass.
-This is a result of the accuracy afforded by the ``sinf``, ``cosf`` float cosine functions.
+Note that this function is entirely 64-bit whether in FLOAT or DOUBLE compile mode.
+The absolute tolerance for outputs vs expectation tabled above is 1e-15 (this function is a good 'un).

 test_uvw_coords.c
 *********************************